hackclub/hackclub/workshops/login_auth/README.md

     <button onclick="logout()">Logout</button>
 </div>
 ```
+Add this division just after the first division.

-So here is what your HTML code should look like:
+So here is what your HTML code should look like so far:

 ```HTML
 <!DOCTYPE html>